 Because maltodextrin has a high GI index, it can cause a spike in your blood sugar which makes it dangerous for diabetic people.
 This sugar can quickly get into the bloodstream, and when not used to fuel energy (since it is also carbs), it can be stored as fat.
 It also has no essential nutrients other than carbs.
 One teaspoon of this sugar has only 3.8 g of carbs and 15 calories.
 It is highly-processed.
 That's why it's already been devoid of the nutrients.

 Consuming Stevia Is Not a Problem

 Is stevia safe for regular use?
-The stevia plant is 300 times sweeter than sugar, but the problem is there are limited human studies on stevia.
+The growing stevia plant is 300 times sweeter than sugar, but the problem is there are limited human studies on stevia.
 The animal studies, however, show improvements in blood sugar levels.

-In the last three decades of working with tens of thousands of clients, I have never seen any problem with organic stevia with pre-diabetic, diabetic, or people following a weight loss program.
+In the last three decades of working with tens of thousands of clients, I have never seen any problem with organic stevia with pre-diabetic, diabetic, or people following a body weight loss program.
 I highly recommend using stevia leaf extract, but I remind you that you may experience a bitter aftertaste with this sweetener.

 RELATED: Sugar Alcohols Making You Fat

 In 2015, 9.4% (30.3 million) of the American population had diabetes, 7.2 million were not diagnosed and 23.1 million were.
 The data alone shows that many Americans are suffering from this condition, and this is because many foods and beverages are highly-processed, which means there are high levels of added sugars.
 Although people with diabetes have restrictions when it comes to the food they eat, they don’t need to be deprived of sweets.
 This is where stevia comes in as a sweetener .
 It even has a few properties or abilities that can benefit people with diabetes.

 1. May Lower Blood Pressure